 Talk of boatside strikes conjures up memories of muskies inhaling a bucktail at our feet, largely because their composition, retrieve style, and hook placement make them a dynamic figure-eight choice.
 For the same reasons, crankbaits/minnowbaits and prop-style topwaters are other high producers.

-What about other lures styles?
-Muskies also provide boatside opportunities with lures styles that may not excel in the 8.
+What about other lure styles?
+Muskies also provide boatside opportunities with lure styles that may not excel in the figure-eight.
 Therefore, we must tailor our boatside maneuvers specifically to each lure styles.

 For this piece, I will address boatside maneuvers for lures in the gray area of swimbait/jerkbait/pullbait – whatever terminology you care to call lures like a BullDawg, HardHead, Medussa, Royal Orba, and so on.
 Let’s compare bucktails and plastics on two levels – retrieve style and lure composition – to better understand what’s required.